super-angry-mouse/edge-tts/README.md

         // Compose everything into TTS settings
         TtsSettings ttsSettings = new TtsSettings(text, outputFormat, voice, prosodySettings);

-        EdgeTtsClient client = new EdgeTtsClient(); // Instantiate the TTS client. client.saveToFile(path, ttsSettings).join(); // Save the TTS data to the output path.
+        EdgeTtsClient client = new EdgeTtsClient(); // Instantiate the TTS client client.saveToFile(path, ttsSettings).join(); // Save the TTS data to the output path }
-    }
 }
 ```